mr2raccoon/caactus/README.md

 ## Install ilastik
 - [Download and install ilastik](https://www.ilastik.org/download) for your respective operating system.
+> [!NOTE]
-- [!NOTE], we developed the pipeline on ilastik 1.4.0.
+> We developed the pipeline on ilastik 1.4.0.
 For optimal user experience, we recommend installing ilastik 1.4.0.
-For this, scroll down to "Previous stable versions" on the ilastik download webpage.
+Scroll down to "Previous stable versions" on the ilastik download webpage.

 # Quick Overview of the workflow
 1. **Culture** organism of interest in 96-well plate